 - Those with OPT issues – Pending or Approved

 (retained an ACTIVE SEVIS status since Spring, Summer or Fall 2020)

 If you are currently in the United States, you only need to register for courses.
 Your course load may be comprised of: in-person, hybrid or virtual courses (or any combination of these categories).
 Please remain mindful of the completion date reflected on your current I-20.

-Current Students - outside the United States
+Current Students as Described Above - outside the United States

 Initial/New Students - coming to the United States

 (newly entering the US in Spring 2021 term, never retained an active SEVIS record in Fall 2020)

 The most important issue for your immediate attention is for you to check in online with OIS here.
 Please ensure that you are enrolled in at least one in person or hybrid course.
 If you still plan to begin classes within the United States but are having challenges obtaining a visa and/or flight arrangements, please keep close and constant contact with OIS and your Class Dean, Program Officer, Chair or Academic Mentor.